Dentures – Costs and Benefits

 - A lower denture is shaped like a horseshoe to leave room for the tongue.
 Many denture patients benefit from the added stability and hold of a lower denture in place with the aid of dental implants.

 The teeth are made of plastic, porcelain or a combination of both.
-Dentures can be fabricated to attach to implant retained dentures to allow for a more secure fit of the appliance.
+The denture foundation can be fabricated for the purpose of attaching implant retained dentures to allow for a more secure fit of the appliance.

-Dentures over a normal course of time will wear and need to be replaced or relined in order to keep the jaw alignment normal.
+Over a normal course of time, dentures will wear and need to be replaced or relined in order to keep the jaw alignment normal.
 The alignment will slowly change as the bone and gum ridges recede or shrink due to the extraction of the teeth.
 Dental implants help to preserve your jawbone to aid in oral health and denture stability.
 Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for disease or change.